kombatEldridge/PlasMol/doc/docs/api-reference.md

 - Is called every time step, either by the quantum simulation in `drivers/quantum.py` or during the classical or full PlasMol simulations in `classical/simulation.py` inside `callQuantum()`.
 - Additional methods can be injected into `molecule.py` to track other quantum properties and called at the bottom of this file.

-### `chkfile.py`
+### `checkpoint.py`

-- Save a checkpoint file containing the current state of the simulation, as specified by the chkfile frequency in the input file.
+- Save a checkpoint file containing the current state of the simulation, as specified by the checkpoint frequency in the input file.
 - Always saves the timestamp $t$, ground state density matrix $\mathbf{D}_{\text{AO}}(0)$, and the coefficient matrix at the timestamp $\mathbf{C}(t)$.
 - Additionally, it will save
     - the orthogonalized coefficient matrix at the previous timestamp $\mathbf{C}_{\text{ortho}}(t-\Delta t)$ for the Magnus step propagator.